erigones/esdc-docs/user-guide/network/esdc-overlay-cmd.rst

 Overlays Administration
 =======================
-To simplify deployment of overlay networking as much as possible, there is a ``esdc-overlay`` command that will do for you all operations described in this page.
+To simplify deployment of overlay networking as much as possible, there is an ``esdc-overlay`` command that will automate for you most of the required operations.
 Moreover, it permanently stores the data in *Danube Cloud*'s :ref:`configuration database<admin_dc>` so the compute node configuration can be easily re-applied at any time.

 To apply all configuration to all/selected compute nodes, ``esdc-overlay`` runs an `Ansible` playbook that does all the hard work.